 GPUs have become the platform of choice for training large, complex Neural Network-based systems because of their ability to accelerate the systems.
 Because of the increasing importance of Neural networks in both industry and academia and the key role of GPUs, NVIDIA has a library of primitives called cuDNN that makes it easy to obtain state-of-the-art performance with Deep Neural Networks.

 The parallel nature of inference operations also lend themselves well for execution on GPUs.
 To optimize, validate, and deploy networks for inference, NVIDIA has an inference platform accelerator and runtime called TensorRT.
 TensorRT delivers low-latency, high-throughput inference and tunes the runtime application to run optimally across different families of GPUs.

 - “Deep Learning in a Nutshell: Core Concepts” Dettmers, Tim.
-Developer Blog.
+Technical Blog.
 NVIDIA, 3 Nov 2015.

 - “Accelerate Machine Learning with the cuDNN Deep Neural Network Library” Brown, Larry.
-Developer Blog.
+Technical Blog.
 NVIDIA, 7 Sep 2014.

 - “cuDNN v2: Higher Performance for Deep learning on GPUs” Brown, Larry.
-Developer Blog.
+Technical Blog.
 NVIDIA, 31 Mar 2015.